-All acute and chronic knee injuries should be treated using the P.R.I.C.E. principles (protection, rest, ice, compression & elevation).
-This should be applied at home as soon as possible after your injury, for at least the first 2 – 3 days.
+First aid for knee injuries is about applying the PRICE principles (protection, rest, ice, compression & elevation).
+This should be applied to both acute (sudden onset) and chronic (overuse) injuries, for at least the first 2 to 3 days.

 - Protect your knee injury from further damage.
 Stop training or playing immediately and apply cold therapy and a compression wrap.

-- If appropriate, use knee support or brace while your knee heals.
+- If appropriate, use knee support or brace while it heals.

 - If you have suffered a sudden onset acute knee injury such as a knee ligament sprain then complete rest is needed until the acute phase has passed.